 School Start and Dismissal Times Committee

-Update: On December 19, 2017, The Howard County Board of Education voted to retain the existing model for school start and dismissal times for the 2018–2019 academic year.
+Update: On December 19, 2017, The Howard County Board of Education voted to retain the existing model for school start and dismissal times.
 Learn more →

 The Howard County Public School System Superintendent charged staff to convene an exploratory work group.
 The charge directed staff to examine background research on high school start times with specific attention to student engagement, student achievement, and student well-being.

 The group, chartered in September 2013, reviewed sleep studies/research, high school start times throughout Maryland jurisdictions, and additional information relevant to how shifting high school start times might impact other programs at all levels.

 The committee’s work evolved to include five phases.